MTTGIT19/ClassiPY/README.md

 ```
 pip3 install wand
 ```
-The default location for the screenshots is your current users 'picture' directory.
-Edit the ending of line 7 if you want to images to be pulled from another location.
+## Directions
+Each Classipy script runs from it's current directory and outputs to the desktop.
+Therefore place the script into your folder with screenshots.
+I you'd like you can edit the files to hardcode different directories.

 That's it!
-Just make sure to make the file executable.
+Just remember to make the file executable.
 ## Usage

 `./classipy_C` # CUI banners